Coordinated Leak: Egypt's Primetime Execution Video

 Between Elawady’s Facebook posts, Abou Bakr’s Twitter videos, and Al-Youm Al-Saaba’s YouTube account, it appears that multiple sources had access to different videos and photos of Ashmawy’s execution.
 The staggered publishing timeline shows that one source did not simply copy from the other.
 All three published these previously unseen and apparently authentic images and videos hours after Ashmawy’s capture and execution storyline had aired on a primetime Ramadan TV series.

 Twitter data for the Arabic hashtag #هشام_عشماوي (#Hesham_Ashmawy) also suggests coordination.
 A time-lapse graph of the hashtag shows a sharp spike in tweets in the hours after Elawady posted the first photo to his Facebook.
 A closer look at some of the accounts responsible for this spike in traffic reveals suspicious similarities in style and form.
 This small sample shows similar motifs and profile images among accounts responsible for the trending hashtag: images of Mohammad Bin Salman, the Egyptian military, and many accounts that have no uploaded profile picture or background image.
 The data from the hashtag does not overwhelmingly indicate inauthentic behaviour, but suggests coordination by networked factions of regime loyalists and other pro-regime partisans.
-These networked factions ensured the longevity of online availability of the leaked videos by quickly spreading them through distributed amplification.
 Combined with the timing of the “leaked” images and videos coinciding with Ashmawy’s character arc in the TV series, it appears this was part of a coordinated effort.

 STAGE 3: Responses by Industry, Activists, Politicians, and Journalists